-- Let your doctor know if you experience any difficulty sleeping.
+- Let your doctor know if you have trouble sleeping.

 Food and drug interactions

-There are no known interactions of Letrozole with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to call the doctor

-- Cramping or pain in legs; swelling or redness; and warmth of leg
+- Cramping or pain in your legs or swelling, redness or warmth of one leg

 - Coughing up blood

-- Pain in your back or arms that is unrelieved by prescribed medication
+- Pain in your back, arms or headache that is not relieved with prescribed medicines

-- Weight gain of 5 pounds or more in 1 week
+- Loss or gain of more than 5 pounds in a week